apecloud/kubeblocks/docs/user_docs/upgrade/upgrade with kbcli/upgrade-kubeblocks-to-0.9.1.md

 ## Compatibility

 KubeBlocks v0.9.1 is compatible with KubeBlocks v0.8 APIs, but compatibility with APIs from versions prior to v0.8 is not guaranteed.
-If you are using Addons from KubeBlocks v0.7 or earlier (v0.7., v0.6., etc), DO [upgrade KubeBlocks and all addons to v0.8 first](./upgrade-kubeblocks-to-0.8.md) to ensure service availability before upgrading to v0.9.
+If you are using Addons from KubeBlocks v0.7 or earlier (v0.6, etc), DO [upgrade KubeBlocks and all addons to v0.8 first](./upgrade-kubeblocks-to-0.8.md) to ensure service availability before upgrading to v0.9.

-If you are upgrading from v0.8 to v0.9, it's recommended to enable webhook to ensure the availability.
+If you are upgrading from v0.8 to v0.9, it's recommended to enable webhook to ensure the availability of the upgrade from v0.8 to v0.9.

 ## Upgrade from KubeBlocks 0.9.0